-One of the largest and most popular festivals in India (and that's saying something), the Pushkar Camel Fair, or Pushkar Mela, takes place far away from the hustle and bustle of Rajasthan cities.
-Thousands of camels, horses, and cattle descend on the sand dunes of Pushkar to be traded by villagers and tradesman and witnessed by worldwide travelers.
+One of the largest and most popular festivals in India (and that's saying something), the Pushkar Camel Fair, or Pushkar Mela, takes away from the hustle and bustle of Rajasthan's cities.
+Thousands of camels, horses, and cattle descend on the sand dunes of holy Pushkar to be traded by villagers and witnessed by worldwide travelers.

 Pushkar Camel Fair Dates

 As more people arrive in Pushkar, the festivities start to unfold.
-Camel races, competitions, like "the best mustache" and bridal competitions, and artisan activities take place at the fairgrounds.
+Camel races, competitions, such as "the best mustache" and bridal competitions, and artisan activities take place at the fairgrounds.
 The atmosphere becomes lively with camel cart rides, vendors, musicians, gypsies, and tourists.
 Around this time, the camels and traders start disappearing back into the desert as their business concludes.

 The town of Pushkar also starts to swell—especially around the temples—during the prime fair days, as pilgrims arrive to participate in religious offerings at the fair.
 Official events for tourists continue at the stadium, and amusement park rides, folk dances, music performances, and other entertainment— including turban-tying contests—carry forward, entertaining visitors and locals alike.